 The world is grappling with a sharp deceleration in growth, coupled with rising inflation.
 Are we experiencing so-called stagflation, what does that mean for people, and what can we learn from comparable situations in the past?

 In this episode of The Development Podcast, World Bank forecasting expert Franziska Ohnsorge, Manager of the Prospects Group, one of the lead authors of the Global Economics prospect Report; and debt expert Marcello Estevão Global Director of the World Bank Group's Macroeconomics, Trade and Investment global practice give the big picture on stagflation.
 While Enrique Cárdenas, a Mexican economist and economic historian, explains what it felt like to experience stagflation during the so-called “lost decade” of the 1980s.
+Listen now!

 - Franziska Ohnsorge, Manager of the Prospects Group, World Bank.